LiquidLogicLabs/markdown-mermaidjs-to-pdf/docs/CI-CD-SETUP.md

 # CI/CD Pipeline Setup Guide

-This document explains how to set up the GitHub Actions CI/CD pipeline for building, testing, and publishing the Docker image to both Docker Hub and Google Container Registry (GCR).
+This document explains how to set up the GitHub Actions CI/CD pipeline for building, testing, and publishing the Docker image to both Docker Hub and GitHub Container Registry (GHCR).

 ## Overview

 The CI/CD pipeline includes:
 - **Testing**: Linting, unit tests, and Docker container tests
 - **Building**: Multi-platform Docker image builds (AMD64 and ARM64)
-- **Publishing**: Automatic publishing to Docker Hub and GCR
+- **Publishing**: Automatic publishing to Docker Hub and GHCR
 - **Security**: Vulnerability scanning with Trivy
 - **Versioning**: Semantic versioning with proper tagging